PackageFactory/atomic-fusion-presentationobjects/Documentation/04_Kickstarter.md

 ## `component:kickstart` command

 This command creates all patterns needed for a component.
 It takes the name of the component and a list of property descriptors which consist of a property name and a type name separated by a colon.
+The package the component resides in can be set via --package-key, otherwise it will be fetched from the configuration option `PackageFactory.AtomicFusion.PresentationObjects.componentGeneration:defaultPackageKey` with fallback to the primary site package.
+Via --namespace, the component's Fusion namespace can be defined.
+It can be segmented with . and defaults to `Component` A component `Headline` in package `Vendor.Site` and namespace `Component.Atom` will have the name `Vendor.Site:Component.Atom.Headline` and be placed in the folder `Vendor.Site/Resources/Private/Fusion/Component/Atom/Headline`

 For type names, the following rules apply: